 Thursday, February 4th, 1pm to 2.30pm.
 Professor Cyril Hovorun, Scaffolds of the Church (online lecture)

 Thursday, February 18th, 1pm to 2.30pm.
 Dr Michael Hjälm, The Church as an Imperial Republic and Beyond (online lecture)

 Thursday, March 4th, 1pm-2.30pm.
 Dr Sara Gehlin.
 Conciliarism and Democracy (online lecture)

 Thursday, March 18th, 1pm to 2.30pm.
 Dr Adriana Bara.
 Ministry in the Church (online lecture)

 Thursday, April 8th, 1pm to 2.30pm.
 Professor Davor Džalto.
-Political Theology: The Sacralization of the Secular and (Post)Modern (Il)Liberal Paradigms (online/on campus lecture)
+Political Theology: The Sacralization of the Secular and (Post)Modern (Il)Liberal Paradigms (online lecture)

 Thursday, April 15th, 1pm to 2.30pm.
 Professor Cyril Hovorun.
-Public Theology (online/on campus lecture)
+Public Theology (online lecture)

 Thursday, April 22nd, 1pm to 2.30pm.
 Dr Michael Hjälm.
-Public Ecclesiology (online/on campus lecture)
+Public Ecclesiology (online lecture)

 Thursday, June 3rd, 1pm to 2.30pm.
 Dr Sofia Camnerin.
-Ecumenical Global Diplomacy (on campus lecture)
+Ecumenical Global Diplomacy (online lecture)